Nonparametric Statistical Inference via Metric Distribution Function in Metric Spaces: Monte Carlo Studies

-Figure~\ref{sim:testing-independence} dispays the results of the mutual independence test.
-From Figure~\ref{sim:testing-independence}.A, the power functions of two tests monotonously increase to 1 as the dependence strength $\kappa$ increases.
-More precisely, MA is close to TM for shape datasets, and more powerful than TM for SPD matrices datasets.
-Notably, when random objects are mutually independent ($\kappa = 0$), the empirical power of the two tests are around the nominal significance level.
-Again, Cholesky distance leads to slightly better-powered tests, and the improvement from Riemannian distance over Euclidean distance is visible.
+Figure~\ref{fig:finite_kappa_change}B displays the results of the mutual independence test.
+From Figure~\ref{fig:finite_kappa_change}B, the power functions of the two tests monotonously increase to 1 as the dependence strength $\kappa$ increases.
+Notably, when random objects are mutually independent ($\kappa = 0$), the empirical power of the two tests is around the nominal significance level.
+Moreover, TM is better than MA when random objects depend on Fr{\'e}chet mean, but the MA test still enjoys a competitive power.
+On the other hand, MA is more powerful than TM when random objects have a dependence on variance, which is even more visibly in spherical and SPD data.
+Lastly, it is noteworthy that the advantages of the MDF-based tests persist in the complex scenarios presented in the final section of the Supplementary Materials.
+This underscores the promise of our proposed tests for real-world data that may possess complexity.

-From Figure~\ref{sim:testing-independence}.B, the empirical power of the two tests increases as the sample size increases in both SPD matrices and shape datasets except when Euclidean distance is used.
-In addition, MA is better than TM in the SPD matrices datasets, as well as in the shape datasets when $n \leq 40$.
-It is noteworthy that the simulation setting for the shape data is a typical example of pairwise independence and with mutual dependence.
-Both TM and MA are powerful in identifying mutual dependence of shape data.